Code

-I think it’s fair to say that most of us are still trying to understand how best to learn with the help of AI, without fooling ourselves that we are “learning” and “understanding”.
+I think it’s fair to say that most of us are still trying to understand how best to learn with the help of AI, without fooling ourselves into using AI without really learning/understanding.

-You’re welcome to use an AI assistant (e.g., you can use GitHub Copilot for free with the GitHub Education program), but I strongly suggest you use it to assistand critique code you start to write on your own or ask it for tips rather than having it generate full code for you.
+You’re welcome to use an AI assistant (e.g., you can use GitHub Copilot for free with the GitHub Education program), but I strongly suggest you use it to assist and critique code you start to write on your own or ask it for tips rather than having it generate full code for you.
+That said, a regular internet search is likely to be just as effective for much of what we’ll be doing in the workshop.

-If you just have it generate code, you are unlikely to remember the syntax and ideas later, unlikely to understand well enough to debug/troubleshoot in the future, and likely to introduce errors from AI hallucinations.
+If you have it generate entire blocks of code, you are unlikely to remember the syntax and ideas later, unlikely to understand well enough to debug/troubleshoot in the future, and likely to introduce errors from AI hallucinations.

-When you do have AI generate code, particularly when learning or for important code, make sure you understand and critique the result completely.
+When you do have AI generate code, particularly when learning or for important code, make sure you run, understand, and critique the result completely.

 We’ll use a running example, Newton’s method for optimization, during this workshop.
 It’s simple enough to be straightforward to code but can involve various modifications, extensions, etc. to be a rich enough example that we can use it to demonstrate various topics and tools.